KelvynCarbone/simple-tenant-laravel-5/README.md

 A simple tenant in laravel 5 using observer, when you create any register this technique will check if tenant_id exist and will fill.

 ## Step 1
-If you started a project, you may don't have a directory Traits, create then.
+If you started a project, you may don't have a Traits directory, create then.
 After create, now you create your TenantTrait.php (look the example files).

 ```php
 namespace App\Traits;